Electric Water Pump | Irrigating Garden or Lawn

 Type of Electric Water Pump:

-You will need to determine the best option for your particular application.
+ou will need to determine the best option for your particular application.

 We had originally bought a gas-powered water pump but have since replaced it with a small electric water pump.

-The gas powered pump was okay but we found that the gas tank was too small and needed to be refilled often.
-Plus, the oil needed to be changed frequently, almost daily…..and, it was very noisy!
+The gas-powered pump was okay, but we found that the gas tank was too small and needed to be refilled often.
+Plus, the oil needed to be changed frequently, almost daily… and it was very noisy!

 It is very important to purchase the correct type of pump for your location and for the job at hand.
 Take some time to review electric vs gas powered pumps to determine the right pump for your situation.

-Make sure to review the gas tank size, air filter requirements, daily oil changes and the noise level for all gas water pumps that you are looking at.
+Make sure to review the gas tank size, air filter requirements, daily oil changes, and the noise level for all gas water pumps that you are looking at.

-If you do decide to go with a gas pump, make sure to carefully read the maintenance instructions for these small gas powered pumps.
+If you do decide to go with a gas pump, make sure to carefully read the maintenance instructions for these small gas-powered pumps.

 Because of the abovementioned negatives with our small gas pump, we decided to replace the gas model with a small electric pump and never looked back.
 Interestingly enough, our electric pump was 1/2 the cost of the gas pump!